aliceyu1111/Slave-to-the-Algorithm/Week 6/readme.md

 **As for further ideas development, I firstly wrote down a list of things that I think represent what my project is.**

--  No patterns - because notifications come at random times
+- No patterns, because notifications come at random times

-Complete randomness
+- Complete randomness

-Distractions
+- Distractions

-Avoidance
+- Avoidance

-Alert!!!
+- Alert!!!

-Alarming! - some more than others ngl
+- Alarming!, some more than others ngl

-Places on emotions
+- Places on emotions

-Hypnotizing
+- Hypnotizing

-Brainwashed
+- Brainwashed

-Controlled
+- Controlled

-Data
+- Data

-Overwhelming ???
+- Overwhelming ???

 **1st Idea???**